Lynnie Greene: Television writing: 1993-present

 Greene was previously a writer and an executive producer on the series Nip/Tuck, Boss and the ABC series Scoundrels, which is a remake of the New Zealand television series Outrageous Fortune.
 She was also a co-executive producer on Showtime's Masters of Sex.

-Greene and Levine served creators and executive producers on the 2018 The Truth About the Harry Quebert Affair, based on Joël Dicker's 2014 novel.
-All of Greene's aforementioned work was with frequent writing partner Richard Levine.
+Greene and Richard Levine served creators and executive producers on the 2018 The Truth About the Harry Quebert Affair, based on Joël Dicker's 2014 novel.
+All of Greene's work was with frequent writing partner Levine.

-In recently, Greene and Levine executive produced and served as writers for Hulu's upcoming Ryan Murphy legal drama series, All's Fair, starring Kim Kardashian and Glenn Close which premiered on November 4, 2025.
+Recently, Greene and Levine executive produced and served as writers for Hulu's upcoming Ryan Murphy legal drama series, All's Fair, starring Kim Kardashian and Glenn Close which premiered on November 4, 2025.